antoniomaxai/Digital-Powercube-Prompts/README.md

 2. **Guided Few-Shot Learning (GFSL)**  - Combines few-shot learning (FSL), step-by-step and output templating techniques;

-###### There are three types of analysis prompts available:
+###### There are three versions of analysis prompts available:

-- Standalone Digital Powercube: **Standalone-Digital-Powercube-[prompt-category][version]** file(s).<br />Invoke it as: `Using the "Digital Powercube analysis", evaluate the following premise: [insert your text here]`
+- Standalone Digital Powercube: **Standalone-Digital-Powercube-[category][version]** file(s).<br />Invoke it as: `Using the "Digital Powercube analysis", evaluate the following premise: [insert your text here]`

-- Standalone TEP: **Standalone-TEP-[prompt-category][version]** file(s).<br />Invoke it as: `Using the "TEP analysis", evaluate the following premise: [insert your text here]`
+- Standalone TEP: **Standalone-TEP-[category][version]** file(s).<br />Invoke it as: `Using the "TEP analysis", evaluate the following premise: [insert your text here]`

-- Combined TEP / Digital Powercube: **TEP-Digital-Powercube-[prompt-category][version]** file(s).<br />Invoke it as: `Using the "TEP Digital Powercube analysis", evaluate the following premise: [insert your text here]`
+- Combined TEP / Digital Powercube: **TEP-Digital-Powercube-[category][version]** file(s).<br />Invoke it as: `Using the "TEP Digital Powercube analysis", evaluate the following premise: [insert your text here]`

 ## Sample prompt results

-What can you expect from these prompts?
+##### *Disclaimer: While TEP and the Digital Powercube provide a common language and method for the study of digital power, LLMs are not specialized or accurate tools for this purpose.
+The following samples serve as an exploration of TEP and Digital Powercube capabilities in characterizing TEP projection and digital power dynamics.
+Professionals, students, and analysts can use the provided samples as a boilerplate for their own inferences and techniques.*

 The following digital sovereignty anecdote was used to sample both TEP and Digital Powercube LLM analytics:

 >**A leading AI nation has developed an AI system for monitoring and predicting the spread of infectious and rare diseases based on large-scale data sets from its own public health agencies, hospitals and research institutions.
 While this has enabled the nation to hone its data standards expertise and EHR record domestic policy standardization, it also presents real obstacles for the commercialization of this platform with other nations, such as medical data governance, public health surveillance, and strategic personalized medicine.
 Other nations are advised to develop their own datasets as data-sharing agreements and system inference may differ greatly between demographics, but this hinders broad platform adoption across the world for at least two years, time that the platform creator nation will spend using to fine tune and optimize their services and workforce expertise.**

-For a description of TEP Analysis and Digital Powercube differences visit: [Antonio Max's Techno-economic Protagonism: Ontology](https://antoniomax.substack.com/p/techno-economic-protagonism-ontology).

-LLM answers are verbatim LLM results for a new conversation.
-Tests were executed in May 12, 2024.
+The following LLM responses are verbatim in new conversations.
+Tests were executed between May 12 and 13, 2024.

 ### A) Standalone TEP analysis sample.